suhas-boop/movie_suggestor/readme.md

 > Movie recommendation system

-it is a content based recommendation system ,using the features['keywords','cast','genres','director'] of each movie as a vector . our recommendation system apply "cosine similarity" on these feature of every movie im
+This project is a content based recommendation system ,using the features['keywords','cast','genres','director'] of each movie as a vector . our recommendation system apply "cosine similarity" on these feature of every movie im